nazmulidris/rust-scratch/macros/README.md

 > called [`lazy-static`](https://github.com/dtolnay/syn/tree/master/examples/lazy-static).
 > It shows how to parse a custom syntax.

+## TODO: 🎗️ Example of a complex function-like macro that generates manager of things

+- TODO: take a look at https://github.com/dtolnay/syn/tree/master/examples/lazy-static

 ## Example of a simple derive macro that adds a method to a struct

 We are going to come up w/ a made-up derive macro called `Describe` just for our